MohamedBreek/mohamedbreek/README.md

 # 👋 Hi, I'm Mohamed Breek

-I'm a **20-year-old Computer Science student** from Israel, passionate about **web development** and building real-world projects.
-I love learning new technologies, and sharing my journey as a developer.
+I'm a **20-year-old Computer Science student** from Israel, passionate about **discovering new things** and building real-world projects.
+I love learning new technologies and sharing my journey as a developer.

 ---